-My daughter was recently given a Kindle.
-This device stores a thousand books, uses electronic ink, and allows me to track her reading progress.
+My daughter often reads on a Kindle.
+This device stores a thousand books, uses electronic ink and allows me to track her reading progress.
 Isn’t it amazing how reading technology has advanced?
-Nowadays, e-books and audiobooks can be downloaded onto almost any device!
+Nowadays, e-books and audiobooks can be downloaded on almost any device!

 No matter how reading evolves, writing will never lose its power.
 A good book can still change the world.